Last Updated on February 6, 2024

-An alumni network of a consulting firm is a group of individuals who have previously worked at the consulting firm and have stayed connected to the firm and to each other after leaving the company.
+An alumni network of a consulting firm is a group of individuals who have previously worked at the consulting firm and have stayed connected to the firm and each other after leaving the company.
 These networks typically include former employees at all levels, from entry-level consultants to senior partners.

 Such networks allow the alumni to stay connected to the firm and its network, even after leaving the company.
 They include events, webinars, and publications and are also open for partnerships with other companies and organizations.
-In addition to the continuous engagement program, consulting firms also have an alumni website (e.g., McKinsey’s Alumni website), which provides a platform for alumni to connect with each other and to stay updated on the latest developments at the firm.
+In addition to the continuous engagement program, consulting firms also have an alumni website (e.g., McKinsey’s Alumni website), which provides a platform for alumni to connect and stay updated on the latest developments at the firm.

 What is the purpose of an alumni network?